SnowBroScott/emberhold-canonical/docs/north-star.md

 **The security gate is clean in both directions.** Tenant isolation verified sound under live authenticated attack (07-19).
 Function grants provably clean (07-21). **Table grants closed 07-26** — `anon` at zero across every table, and the Postgres default that caused six instances of grant drift is fixed at the mechanism rather than the symptom.

 **What's missing is not a module.
 It's that Emberhold has never met a stranger.** "Ready" means the app survives a family that has no Scott in it.

+**As of 2026-07-31 a sub-profile can spend embers from the Vault.** It never could before — the `redemptions` INSERT policy required `requested_by = auth.uid()`, and in the shared-session model `auth.uid()` is always the household owner. **The path had failed since it was written and nobody had exercised it.** The wall worked because its RPC bypasses table RLS. **The economy had a working mint and a half-working sink, and the docs said "shipped."**

 **Platform posture:** stays a web PWA.
 No app store, no Apple review, no payment-rail tax (~97% retained via Stripe).
 Capacitor assessed and **DECLINED** with two named reopen triggers: PWA push proving load-bearing at Gate E, or an appliance play after Gate E returns retention driven by the wall.